Service bookings put aside money in an NDIA-managed participant’s budget to pay NDIS registered providers for supports

 - The dates of the service booking must be within the participant’s current plan.

 - If the dates of the service booking do not cover the plan duration, you can create additional service bookings, or extend them to cover the plan.

 - The dates of the service bookings within the same support category cannot overlap.

-- At times, you may see that service bookings about to expire (and sharing the same end date as the plan they belong to) may be automatically extended for up to 365 days until the new plan review is approved.
+- At times, you may see that service bookings about to expire (and sharing the same end date as the plan they belong to) may be automatically extended for up to 365 days until the new plan reassessment is approved.
 This is to ensure there is not a gap between the plans.

 Managing service bookings

 Allocating funding in plan budgets

 A service booking may contain all, or a portion, of the allocated funds in the support category, and cannot be made for more than the value of the plan funds.

 Multiple service providers

 More than two providers may have a service booking for the same support category.

 For example, where 30 hours of individual support is allocated in the participant’s plan, the participant may choose to split this across multiple providers.

 This could allow one provider to deliver supports on a weekend, assisting with social and recreational events, and another during the week to support in-home and employment outcomes.